 Airbnb vs Long-term Rentals in Santa Cruz

-Airbnb has also presented a unique opportunity for homeowners with the entry of local renters into the Airbnb marketplace, opening the door to shorter-term renters who are willing to forego the traditional rental in favor of a more personalized and flexible rental.
+Airbnb opens the door to shorter-term renters who are willing to forego the traditional rental in favor of a more personalized rental.

 With rental rates already so high in Santa Cruz, we stop for a moment to examine the rental market from the homeowner’s perspective.

-Compared to long-term rentals, the is minimal-to-no registration needed to convert your home into a rental.
-Some cities actually encourage homeowners to become long-term rental homeowners instead of Airbnb landlords.
-There are a few unique cases of cities that require rental homeowners to register their rental if it is a Section 8 or rent controlled property.
+There are a few unique cases of cities that requiring rental homeowners to register their rental, such as if it is a Section 8 or rent-controlled property.

 Save over 60% on leasing services in Santa Cruz

-Income taxes will need to file for all of your business, and value-added tax may apply for guests visiting from specific European countries.
+You will also need to file income taxes for each booking.
+Additionally, value-added tax may apply for guests visiting from specific European countries.

-Another benefit is that if you do happen to receive a terrible renter, you can be comforted by the knowledge that you’re not stuck with the long-term as you would be with a traditional lease agreement.
+Another benefit is that if you do happen to receive a terrible renter, you can be comforted by the knowledge that you won’t be stuck with them long-term.

-Using a technology-based rental service, such as Onerent Property Management, can save 60 percent on rental costs compared to traditional property managers.
+Using a technology-based rental service, such as Onerent Property Management, can save you 60 percent on rental costs.

 The Homeowner’s Role